-The Company Audit Committee oversees how the managements supervision is in compliance with the Company's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
-The Company Audit Committee is assisted in its oversight role by Internal Audit.
-Internal Audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the Audit Committee.
+The Company oversees how the managements supervision is in compliance with the Company's risk management policies and procedures.
+The general manager is responsible for developing and monitoring the Company's risk management policies and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
+The Company is assisted in its oversight role by Internal Audit.
+Internal Audit undertakes both regular and ad hoc reviews of risk management controls and procedures.